Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Relative Pose Estimation for Generalized Cameras

 \subsubsection{Minimal Solver for Generalized Cameras}

 We propose a generic solver for the generalized camera given six PCs.
 As shown in \cref{fig:gcam}, there are two views of a generalized camera, and there are 6 PCs across two views.
+Specifically, two-view geometry for 6 PCs and a generalized camera can be described by a 12-camera rig.
 We can define 12 virtual perspective cameras by the following method.
 The origins $o_1, \cdots, o_6$ and $o'_1, \cdots, o'_6$ of the virtual cameras are the positions of PCs.
 The orientations of these virtual cameras are consistent with the generalized camera's reference.
 The 6 PCs can be equivalently captured by a virtual 12-camera rig.
 Moreover, we can calculate the extrinsic parameters of these 12 virtual perspective cameras and the image coordinates of PCs in these virtual cameras.
-As a result, we can construct a minimal generic solver to recover the relative pose of the generalized camera.
+Please see the supplementary material for details.
+As a result, we can construct a minimal generic solver to recover the relative pose of generalized cameras.

-\cref{tab:complete_solution_pc} shows the statistics of the proposed minimal solvers for generalized cameras. \texttt{\#sym} represents the number of symmetries, \texttt{\#sol} represents the number of solutions, and \texttt{$1$-dim} represents one dimensional extraneous roots.
+\cref{tab:complete_solution_pc} shows the statistics of the proposed minimal solvers for generalized cameras.
+Here, \texttt{\#sym} indicates the number of symmetries, \texttt{\#sol} indicates the number of solutions, and \texttt{$1$-dim} indicates one-dimensional extraneous roots.
 The Cayley parameterization and quaternion parameterization solvers are named as \texttt{6pt+cayl+generic} and \texttt{6pt+quat+generic}, respectively.
 The observations are summarized as follows: (1) $\mathcal{E}_2$ is an empty set, and $\mathcal{E}_1$ is sufficient to solve the relative pose.
 (2) Due to one-fold symmetry in quaternion, Cayley parameterization results in fewer solutions than quaternion parameterization.
-The number of complex solutions obtained by the \texttt{6pt+cayl+generic} solver and \texttt{6pt+quat+generic} solver is 64 and 128, respectively.
+The number of complex solutions yielded by the \texttt{6pt+cayl+generic} solver and \texttt{6pt+quat+generic} solver is 64 and 128, respectively.
 (3) Elimination templates of the \texttt{6pt+cayl+generic} solver and the \texttt{6pt+quat+generic} solver are $99\times 163$ and $342\times406$, respectively.
 Given that the solvers using Cayley parameterization yields smaller eliminate templates compared to the solvers using quaternion parameterization, we adopt the former as our default choice in this paper.